balaji1974/nosql/redis/README.md

 Download Redis -> docker pull redis
 Connect to Redis -> Open the CLI from docker desktop after starting the redis container and type the following command:
 redis-cli (or)
 redis-cli -h host -p port -a password (if host is different, port is different and password is set)
+or from docker image start redis in a docker container using command
+docker run -p 6379:6379 redis

 ## movielens-redis-ui
 Upload the files in the dataset using the commands given in the run-bulk-uploader-command.sh file into redis
 We have used the Jedis java client to upload data into redis
+As specired in the commands after the upload start the application using java -jar target/movielens-redis-ui-1.0-SNAPSHOT.jar

+## Spring boot redis sample using jedis (spring-boot-sample)
+The configuration package is the starting point which defines all the configruation needed for connection to the redis server.
+We also have defned an entity (key for redis) and the jpa respository class for our JPA opertations.
+We have a RedisOperations class which does sample opertations on redis.

+## Spring boot cache using redis (spring-boot-cache)
+The configuration package is the starting point which defines all the configruation needed for the redis cache
+Two custom cache with timeout have been defined that can be tested out

 ## Redis Command Reference
 ```xml
 Redis command reference: https://redis.io/commands